-- This start-up package includes important information about our school, and I encourage you to review it. - The Guide to the School Year has been moved online.
-We encourage families to review this webpage as it includes important information you may need to access throughout the school year.
+- This start-up package includes important information about our school, and I encourage you to review it. - The Guide to the School Year includes important information you may need to access throughout the school year.
 You can use the translation feature on the website to translate this content.
-It is available at https://www2.yrdsb.ca/school-year-guide. - Each year we ask families to complete important start-up forms.
+Find the guide at https://www2.vrdsb.ca/school-year-quide. - Each year we ask families to complete important start-up forms.
 You will receive an email in the coming weeks with a link to the online forms.
 Please review and complete the forms.
-If you prefer to receive and complete a paper copy, please let us know.
+If you prefer to receive and complete a paper copy, please contact the main office.